ballerina-platform/persist-tools/docs/spec/spec.md

    ├── Config.toml
    └── main.bal
    ```

+`persist_client.bal` file will contain the client API for the entities defined in the model file.
 `persist_db_config.bal` file will contain the configurable variables required for the database access.
  ```ballerina
  import ballerinax/mysql.driver as _;